peterdevpl/peterdevpl.github.io/_posts/2021-02-26-i-moved-my-wordpress-blog-to-jekyll-heres-why-and-how.markdown

 ### Grouping posts by tags

-In my Wordpress instance I had all the tags under `/tag/something` URLs.
+In my WordPress instance I had all the tags under `/tag/something` URLs.
 In Jekyll, I can recreate that structure with `jekyll-archives` plugin.
 First I install it in the command line by typing `gem install jekyll-archives`.
 Then I go to `.config.yml` and set the plugin up:

 ```yaml
 plugins: